techidaily/site-win11-tips/source/_posts/accelerated-adjustments-nine-fixes-to-smooth-out-windows-11-gaming.md

 ## 8\.
 Remove Corruption From the Game's Files

  WWE 2K23 might crash on Windows 11 if its files are missing or corrupted.
-You can remove the corruption and download the missing files by[verifying the integrity and repairing the game files](https://www.makeuseof.com/how-to-verify-game-file-integrity-different-launchers/) .
+You can remove the corruption and download the missing files by [verifying the integrity and repairing the game files](https://www.makeuseof.com/how-to-verify-game-file-integrity-different-launchers/) .

  When you verify the game files' integrity, Steam will compare WWE 2K23 files on your computer with those on its servers.
 It'll automatically replace those files with their counterparts if it finds any corruption.